 Branded vs non branded hair brush straightener models

-As soon as the Dafni launched, cheaper models started to appear and most of them of a lower quality from China.
-They were retailing at £40 but along with the cheaper models came plenty of dangers and in fact one product was recalled (the Fast Hair) because of risk of electric shock!
+As soon as the Dafni launched, cheaper models started to appear and most of them were of a lower quality from China.
+They were retailing for much cheaper than the Dafni, but along with the cheaper models came plenty of dangers.
+In fact one product was recalled (the Fast Hair) because of risk of electric shock!

 Others weren’t coated properly, with inferior materials so people experienced burnt and damaged hair.
 Some had poorly translated instructions and none of these models should ever have been brought to market.